kworkflow/kworkflow/documentation/man/features/kw-build.rst

     | **sv** or **vs** enables both.
     | **n** (or any other option) disables notifications (this is the default).

+\--from-sha:
+  Build every commit after <SHA> to branch head.
+Useful for testing if all patches in patchset compile.

 EXAMPLES
 ========
 For these examples, we assume that the relevant fields in your configuration